ec-europa/europa-component-library/framework/components/ecl-tables/README.md

 ### Implementation goals

-JavaScript behaviors are meant to be attached manually, in special cases, with conscious choice that information should be displayed correctly after default responsive layout in exceptional user scenarios.
+JavaScript behaviours are meant to be attached manually, in special cases, with conscious choice that information should be displayed correctly after default responsive layout in exceptional user scenarios.

 By default, tables should be displayed well only with CSS.
-Use JavaScript with caution, especially in administration pages of your CMS.
+Use JavaScript with caution, especially in the administration pages of your CMS.